manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Adding_data_from_indexes/Merging_indexes.md

 sudo -u manticore indexer --merge DSTINDEX SRCINDEX [--rotate] [--drop-src]
 ```

-Unless `--drop-src` is specified only the DSTINDEX index will be affected: the contents of SRCINDEX will be merged into it.
+Unless `--drop-src` is specified only the DSTINDEX table will be affected: the contents of SRCINDEX will be merged into it.

 `--rotate` switch will be required if DSTINDEX is already being served by `searchd`.